1975 Chicago mayoral election: Republican primary

 Despite Daley being embattled and having health problems, Republicans had difficulty recruiting a candidate to oppose him.
 US Attorney James R. Thompson had been speculated as a potential Republican contender for 1975, but ultimately did not run.
 The Republican Party ultimately settled on John Hoellen as a candidate.
 Hoellen was a longtime foe of Daley, and was, by 1975, the only Republican remaining on the Chicago City Council.
 Hoellen, however, was a reluctant candidate and was not optimistic of his prospects as a candidate.
 Hoellen was a "good government"-oriented politician.
 He hailed from the North Center neighborhood, long a German enclave of the city.
 A fixture on the City Council, he had been known for his passionate speeches in which he criticized waste, corruption, and inefficiency.

 Socialist Workers nomination

 The Socialist Workers Party nominated Willie Mae Reid, who collected 66,000 signatures on her candidature petition to be included on the general election ballot (a greater number of signatures than the number of votes she would ultimately receive).

 General election

 The election was effectively a rematch of the 1954 Cook County Clerk election in which Daley was challenged by Hoellen.
 The race was extraordinarily pro forma, with Hoellen rather ambivalent towards the race, and also focused on simultaneous campaigning to retain his aldermanic seat.
 Hoellen failed to even achieve strong support among fellow Republicans.

 Results

 Daley won a majority of the vote in each of the city's 50 wards.
-Hoellen also lost his reelection campaign as alderman.
+Hoellen also lost his re-election campaign for alderman.

+Daley's share of the vote was the highest he received in any of his mayoral campaigns.

+At the time, it was the second-highest vote share in Chicago mayoral history, behind only James Hutchinson Woodworth's 1849 share of 80.02%.
+However, it has been subsequently surpassed by Jane Byrne's 1979 share of 82.05% and his own son Richard M. Daley's 2003 share of 78.46%.